PaddlePaddle/FastDeploy/docs/best_practices/ERNIE-4.5-VL-424B-A47B-Paddle.md

   --quantization wint4 \
   --enable-mm
 ```

+> ⚠️ For versions 2.1 and above, the new scheduler needs to be enabled via an environment variable `ENABLE_V1_KVCACHE_SCHEDULER=1`.
+Otherwise, some requests may be truncated before reaching the maximum length or return empty results.

 An example is a set of configurations that can run stably while also delivering relatively good performance.
 If you have further requirements for precision or performance, please continue reading the content below.
 ### 2.2 Advanced: How to Achieve Better Performance